Back

 Screenshot 2026-04-25 at 5.34.29 PM

-Not only is practicing ‘not knowing’ less intimidating, it's worlds closer to the essence of what this practice is really all about.
+Not only is practicing ‘not knowing’ less fraught (and 25% less filling), it's worlds closer to the essence of what this practice is really all about.

 We have a really hard time in this culture not knowing stuff.
 We want to conquer that shit.
 Turn all of the unknowns into knowns.